samyak-aditya/AuthAccessApp/README.md

 - Employed bcrypt to hash passwords, enhancing security by safeguarding user credentials.

 ## Installation Guide
-*note* - Including the .env file in the repository is not considered standard practice, but it was included for the ease of running the code for your team.
+*note* - Includ the .env file in the repository for the ease of running the code for your team.
 ### Prerequisites
 Before you begin, ensure you have the following installed:
 - Node.js and npm (Node Package Manager)